helenzhou6/mlx-summariser/README.md

 ### Running it all:
 1. Run `uv run base_model.py` - the aim is that it will fine tune Qwen3-0.6B-Base on the OpenAI summarize reddit TLDR dataset.
 It will upload this base model to wandb.
+2. Run `uv run reward_model.py` - that will train the reward model and fine tune on OpenAI reject and acctepted TLDR dataset.
+3. Run `uv run ppo.py` - that will combine the above and it will use the reward model to train a policy
+4. Run `uv run streamlit run inference.py` to run inference

 ## Resources
 [Medium blogpost](https://medium.com/@Uvwxyz/rlhf-on-a-budget-gpt-2-for-summarization-39f9d016202b)